Compare Health Insurance Rates

 Individual health insurance policies are plans that you buy for yourself and your family if you do not receive coverage through work or Medicaid.

-When looking for the right health insurance plan you must understand and compare each of these policy components and then choose a policy that provides proper health coverage at an affordable cost.
-This involves looking at the different metal tiers (Catastrophic, Bronze, Silver, Gold and Platinum) and comparing each provider network (PPO, EPO, HMO and POS).
+When looking for the right health insurance plan, you must understand and compare each of these policy components and then choose a policy that provides health coverage at an affordable cost.
+This involves looking at the different coverage levels, also called tiers (Catastrophic, Bronze, Silver, Gold and Platinum), and comparing each provider network (PPO, EPO, HMO and POS).

 Both the out-of-pocket maximum and deductible are essential to consider when evaluating the affordability of policies.
-Since you are responsible for all expenses before the deductible, if you choose a deductible that is too high and have a large medical expense, you may not be able to cover the cost of treatment.
-You should try to predict your medical expenses for the next year and choose a plan that will provide you with the most benefits possible, while being low enough that you could pay to reach the deductible.
+Since you are responsible for all expenses before the deductible, if you choose a deductible that is too high and you have a large medical expense, you may not be able to cover the cost of treatment.
+You should try to predict your medical expenses for the next year and choose a plan that will provide you with the most benefits possible combined with a deductible that you could afford to reach.

-Catastrophic and Bronze health plans have the cheapest premiums but the highest deductibles and out-of-pocket maximums.
-For this reason, Bronze and Catastrophic plans are most affordable for individuals who are in great health and do not expect to have large medical expenses during the year.
+Catastrophic and Bronze health plans have the cheapest monthly costs, but you'll pay a larger portion of your medical expenses because plans have high deductibles and out-of-pocket maximums.
+For this reason, Bronze and Catastrophic plans are best for individuals who are in great health and do not expect to have large medical expenses during the year.
+Keep in mind that Catastrophic plans are not eligible for premium tax credits.

-Silver metal tier plans are a middle ground policy with modest premiums and deductibles.
-These plans are best-suited for individuals or families with average health insurance needs and household income.
-The federal government also allows Silver health insurance policyholders to receive cost-sharing reductions if your household income falls below 250% of the federal poverty level.
+Silver metal tier plans are middle-ground policies with modest premiums and deductibles.
+These plans are best suited for individuals or families with average health insurance needs and household income.
+The federal government also allows Silver health insurance policyholders to receive cost-sharing reductions if their household income falls below 250% of the federal poverty level — for example, earning less than $69,375 per year for a family of four.
 This benefit will allow you to pay less in coinsurance, copays and deductibles.

 Gold and Platinum health insurance plans have the most expensive rates but the lowest deductibles available on the federal marketplace.
 When comparing these health insurance policies to those in other tiers, you should consider your family's health insurance needs for the upcoming plan period.
 If you expect a large number of medical expenses, like prescription drugs or surgeries, then choosing a Gold or Platinum plan with a low deductible could be a cost-effective and cheaper option, despite the higher premiums.